Volunteer Abroad Brazil: Forest Conservation

 The four cabins each have two bedrooms, one bathroom, and a common living room area.
 All volunteer accommodations have hot water, electricity, and Wi-Fi at all times.

-Near the accommodation, there is a multi-purpose space used as an office, classroom, study area, and multimedia projection space with capacity for 50 people, and another house nearby used as a classroom and exhibition space.
+Near the accommodation, there is a multi-purpose space used as an office, classroom, study area, and multimedia projection space with a capacity for 50 people, and another house nearby used as a classroom and exhibition space.

 Leisure time as a volunteer